 Building Regulations Approved

 Laboratory tested (in accordance with BS EN ISO 10140-2 & 717-1), Akustak® guarantees Building Regulations – Part E compliance.
-Aku125, for example, exceeds the requisite airborne sound insulation standards, for purpose built dwelling-houses and flats and dwelling-houses and flats formed by material change of use, by 4 and 6 dB(A), respectively.
+Aku125, for example, exceeds the requisite airborne sound insulation standards, for separating walls between purpose built dwelling-houses and flats and dwelling-houses and flats formed by material change of use, by 4 and 6 dB(A), respectively.

 Outstanding Airborne Sound Insulation Performance

 Laboratory tested, across the product range, Aku125, Aku133 and AkuStudio deliver airborne sound insulation values of Rw 49, 43 and 62 dB(A), respectively.

 Ply-lined, as standard, Akustak® enables secure surface-mounted fixtures and fittings, e.g. radiators, shelving units, TV brackets, etc…, without the need for reinforcements and/or wall plugs, whilst alternative fascias are available, e.g. plywood, rather than plasterboard, for greater robustness, ease of disassembly and/or decorative effect.